 We came to look at the apartment.

-Solitary Dream Homes invites you to create a unique “bee condo”, sculpture or other habitat structure for wild, solitary-dwelling bees and wasps.
+Create a unique “bee condo” (a/k/a “bee hotel”), sculpture or other habitat structure for wild, solitary-dwelling bees and wasps.
 Also known as tunnel-nesting bees, these bees are different from honey bees, carpenter bees and bumble bees.
 Solitary wasps are key to natural insect control, and are different from their social cousins (more below on biology).